In this tutorial, I’ll teach you how to set up a WooCommerce + WordPress online store where you can list and sell physical products.

 - Consider an accounting extension.

-- Browse through other extensions, and also the free category.
+- Browse through other extensions and the free category.

 - Consider installing all of the plugins that will supercharge your e-commerce store: